 I talk about why I don’t lie on my latest podcast.
 See, I’m really trying to pull it together here.
 Fuck it’s hard.

-They still don’t understand the truth about power.
+Still don’t understand the truth about power.

 They think a pile of money will keep them safe.